Project-YXKJ/SilverStarSCS.Docs/source/function/backtack.rst

 ==================

 The start backtack starts by pressing the pedal forward at the beginning of the seam.

 Start backtack are executed automatically at speed :option:`S03`.
 They cannot be interrupted.
 If softstart is running parallel, the respective lower speed is prevailing.

-The end backtack in a seam with stitch counting starts by heelback at the end of counting.
+The end backtack starts when pedal full heelback(position -2) at the middle of the seam.

 The stitch regulator is immediately enabled from machine standstill.
 After lowering the sewing foot, the switch-on point of the stitch regulator is delayed by the time :option:`T06` (start delay after switching off the sewing foot lift signal)，and machine start is delayed by the time :option:`T01` (start delay after switching on the stitch regulator).

 Stitch optimization
 -------------------